 Osaka's Kansai International Airport (KIX) is the nearest international airport.
 A direct limousine bus connects Kansai International Airport and Koyasan.
 The fare is 2,000 yen or 1,800 yen (online) one-way.
 The bus leaves from Terminal 1, 1st Floor, bus stop number 6 and arrives at Okunoin at 11.55am.
 The return bus leaves Okunoin at 1.30 pm arriving at Kansai International Airport Terminal 1 at 3.15pm.
 The service is scheduled to operate from April 1 - November 30.

 * No service April 29 - May 1; May 3 - 5; Dec 1 - March 31).

 See willerexpress.com for further details.

 There are a few flights daily from Haneda Airport to Nanki-Shirahama Airport with is about 3 hours from Koyasan by hire car.

 Koyasan is an approximately 90 minute train journey from Osaka Namba Station by Nankai Koya Line to Gokurakubashi Station and then cable car to Koyasan.

 There are local bus services from the cable car station to Ichi-no-hashi.
-Bicycle hire is another option for getting around and can be rented from the Koyasan Tourist Office.
+Bicycle hire in Koyasan is another option for getting around and can be rented from the Koyasan Tourist Office.